 Pierre represents and advises the management of various corporations, particularly in matters related to labour relations, occupational health and safety, collective agreement decrees and individual employment contracts.
 He appears before administrative tribunals and common law courts in grievance arbitrations and on issues falling under the purview of the Commission des lésions professionnelles, the Commission des relations du travail, and the Canadian Industrial Relations Board.
 His experience includes representing an intervener in connection with the Société Papier Gaspésia enquiry.

-Pierre has developed expertise as a strategic adviser to private-sector companies, as well as to government and parapublic organisations.
+Pierre is a strategic adviser to private-sector companies, as well as to government and parapublic organisations.
 He was also senior adviser to the minister of consumer and corporate affairs, the president of the Treasury Board and Canada's minister of finance (1990-1993).
 During his tenure, he contributed to the reform of the Bankruptcy and Insolvency Act and the reform of the Pharmaceutical Patent Protection Regime (C-91).

 Pierre regularly speaks on employment and government issues.
 He has been a member of numerous boards and associations, including: Centre d'entrepreneurship HEC-Poly-UdeM, the Canadian Unity Council, Verdun General Hospital and Association des diplômés de l'Université de Montréal.
 He currently sits on the boards of directors of Montréal International, Aéroports de Montréal, and Inno-Centre.

 He has been a member of the CAIJ Board of Directors since June 2017.
 He has also been designated by the Québec Ministry of Justice and the Office des professions to act as advisor to the Ordre des ingénieurs du Québec, the province's professional engineers association.